Mr-Jack-Tung/JARVIS-Chatbot-a-simple-RAG-with-PDF-files/python_installation.md

 poetry list

 poetry add httpx==0.27.0
+poetry add gpt4all@^2.8.2

+poetry env use 3.11
+poetry lock --no-cache --regenerate

 brew install mactex # Cài LaTeX

 Note: By downgrading to NumPy 1.26.4, we provided a version that PyTorch 2.2.2 can properly interact with Python 3.10~3.12

+## UV help
+uv supports pylock.toml as an export target and in the uv pip CLI.
+For example:
+- To export a uv.lock to the pylock.toml format, run: uv export -o pylock.toml
+- To generate a pylock.toml file from a set of requirements, run: uv pip compile -o pylock.toml requirements.txt
+- To install from a pylock.toml file, run: uv pip sync pylock.toml or uv pip install -r pylock.toml

 ## 2. Dùng Anaconda
 ### Cài Anaconda